Menswear brand Barcelona will triple the number of stores to 400 outlets in 2023 - ExBulletin

 Barcelona, which filed for an IPO, closed FY23 with a topline of Rs 175 crores.
 The company is banking heavily on the growing demand for menswear in India, especially in the Tier 2 and Tier 3 markets, driven by increased fashion awareness on various social media platforms.
 He also tapped Sonu Sood as his brand ambassador to create brand recall in cities beyond the metros.

 “The IPO process itself gives the company a marketing and branding edge, which not only helps us raise funds, but also creates brand equity,” said said Gupta, adding that the company’s vision is to create the largest network of clothing stores in the country.
 B2B app.
-In men’s retail fashion, most rated lifestyle fashion retailers focus on the Rs 1,500-3,000 price points, with Tata’s Westside being the only player that focuses on a relatively lower price range from 600 to 1,500 rupees.
+In men’s retail fashion, most rated lifestyle fashion retailers focus on the Rs 1,500-3,000 price range, with Tata’s Westside being the only player that focuses on a relatively lower price range of Rs 600 at 1500 rupees.
 Also, casual wear is growing at a higher rate than formal wear in the segment, especially after the entry of H&M and Zara which increased the competitive intensity.

 As the most populous country in the world, India is an attractive market for ambitious apparel brands as rising disposable incomes lead to a further widening of the consumer base of the pyramid.
 “We analyzed the gap for premium clothing for the middle-class economy, creating new trends and increasing the availability of brand-name quality clothing at breakthrough prices,” Gupta said.